 He decided to tell his story.
 He went to a storytelling event.

-Stefan Markazky, she said, as he was making his way to the front.
-I know that name.
-Are you the guy that dated my friend and put the morning after pill into a smoothie and tried to get her to drink it?
+"Stefan," she said, as he was making his way to the front.
+"You look familiar.
+Are you the guy that dated my friend and put the morning after pill into a smoothie and tried to get her to drink it?"

 There was silence.
 The MC was in the bathroom.